On a general Kac-Rice formula for the measure of a level set: Proof of Theorem for

 \end{thm}

-A simple way to characterise $m$-rectifiable sets is to describe then as the union of countably many $C^1$ manifolds and a set of $\sigma_m$ measure zero.
+A simple way to characterise $m$-rectifiable sets is to describe them as the union of countably many $C^1$ manifolds and a set of $\sigma_m$ measure zero.

-A Borel set can be decomposed into the disjoint union of a rectifiable set and a purely non-rectifiable sets.
-This last class of sets has always a null integral geometric measure (\cite[3.17 Structure Theorem]{Morgan}), and this implies that the Hausdorff measure of a set is always greater or equal than the integral geometric measure.
+A Borel set can be decomposed into the disjoint union of a rectifiable set and a purely non-rectifiable set.
+This last class of sets has always a null integral geometric measure, and this implies that the Hausdorff measure of a set is always greater or equal than the integral geometric measure.
+(For more details, and the definition of purely non-rectifiable set see \cite[3.17 Structure Theorem]{Morgan}.)

 \begin{proof}[Proof of Theorem \ref{t:krf:dD}] First, note that under our hypotheses and because of Proposition \ref{p:buli}, a.s. the level set $\lev_u$ is rectifiable.
 The proof is a direct application of Formula \eqref{eq:igm1} and Theorem \ref{t:krf:dD} for $D=d$.
 By Fubini's theorem